CubicControl/CubicControl-Launcher/README.md

 - Windows 10/11.
 - A wired ethernet connection (for Wake On Lan functionality).
 - Java installed for the Minecraft server itself.
 - A domain name for remote access to the panel.
+You can get a free one from https://freedns.afraid.org/ in Subdomains section.
 - (Optional) PlayitGG installed; provide the full path to `playit.exe` in the UI when prompted.

 ## PlayitGG